Video tutorial: Sankey Diagrams in ATLAS.ti Windows

-In ATLAS.ti, the Sankey diagram complements the Code Document Table.
+In ATLAS.ti, the Sankey diagram complements the Code Co-occurrence Table.
 As soon as you create a table, a Sankey diagram visualizing the data will be shown below the table.

-The row and column entities of the table are represented in the Sankey model as nodes and edges, showing the flow between each pair of nodes.
-In the Code Document table, the connecting pairs are codes or code groups and documents or document groups.
+If you need more space on your screen for the diagram, you can deactivate the lists and/or the table in the ribbon.
+The row and column entities of the table are represented in the Sankey model as nodes and edges, showing the strength of co-occurrence between the pairs of nodes.
+In the Code-Document Table, the connecting pairs can consist of:

 The key to reading and interpreting Sankey Diagrams is to remember that the width is proportional to the quantity represented.

-To display the quotations represented by the link between two edges, click on the connecting edge.
+To display the quotations that are responsible for the co-occurrence of two entities, click on the connecting edge.
 This has the same effect as clicking a table cell.
 You see the quotations displayed in the Quotation Reader to the right.